albertotonda/albertotonda.github.io/content/post/2022-07-13-gecco-humies/index.md

 ---
-title: Silver medal at the HUMIES awards, GECCO 2022
+title: Silver medal at the HUMIES awards
-subtitle: Our submission to the human-competitive awards won the second prize.

 # Summary for listings and search engines
 summary: My colleagues and I were awarded the Silver Medal at the Human-Competitive Awards during the GECCO conference in Boston, US.